kubewarden/kubewarden.io/content/blog/2022/11/ui-1.0.0-release.md

 We are excited to announce that the Kubewarden UI 1.0.0 has been released!

 The UI is an Extension for [Rancher Manager](https://github.com/rancher/rancher/), now you will be able to enable Kubewarden policies for your Kubernetes clusters with a streamlined user experience.
-Take a look at the [release](https://github.com/kubewarden/ui/releases/) yourself.
+You can find the latests releases of the extension Helm chart [here](https://github.com/kubewarden/ui/releases/).

+Currently Rancher is required to run this extension, however, in the future it will be possible to deploy the same UI as a stand-alone platform.

+> **Note:** This requires a Rancher version of `v2.7` or greater

 Let's see what is achievable from the UI as a Cluster Admin.

 ## Installing Kubewarden

+With Extensions enabled in Rancher Dashboard, you will need to add the UI Helm chart as a repository, you can use `https://kubewarden.github.io/ui` as the Index URL.
+Once this repository is set you will be able to install the Kubewarden Extension, this will add a "Kubewarden" menu item within your cluster.
+Click on this item and a walkthrough will guide you through the installation of the `kubewarden-controller`.

-Documentation to install the extension can be found [here](https://docs.kubewarden.io/operator-manual//ui-extension/install).
+Documentation to install the extension can be found [here](https://docs.kubewarden.io/operator-manual/ui-extension/install).

 We provide a structured installation of Kubewarden and the prerequisites through the UI: